 Another feature of the credit card is an extended return period.
 Although the normal period for Home Depot returns is just three months, card members get one full year to make hassle-free returns.

-Also See: Best Store Credit Cards
+Also See: Review the Best Store Credit Cards

 Pros and Cons of the Home Depot Credit Card